MrDawit/Code-Quiz/README.md

 ## Notes:
-* changed prompt to card that get rewritten and answer points get saved
+* changed prompt to card that gets rewritten and answered points get saved
 * convert array to object
 * have background change to Kobe getting closer to dunk after individual correct answers